Machine learning with neural networks

+Here $\langle \cdots\rangle$ denotes an average over many realisations of random patterns, and $\delta_{ij}$ is the {\em Kronecker delta} , equal to unity if $i=j$ but zero otherwise.
+In summary, different bits are uncorrelated .

-We now ask: what is the probability that the cross-talk term changes the signum of the r.h.s. of Equation (\ref{eq:bi})?
+Given an ensemble of random patterns, what is the probability that the cross-talk term changes $\mbox{sgn}(b_i^{(\nu)})$?
 In other words, what is the probability that the network produces a wrong bit in one asynchronous update, if all bits were initially correct?
-The magnitude of the cross-talk term does not matter when it has the same sign as $\xi_{i}^{(\nu)}$.
+The magnitude of the cross-talk term does not matter when it has the same sign as $x_{i}^{(\nu)}$.
 If it has a different sign, then the cross-talk term may matter.
-It does if its magnitude is larger than unity (the magnitude of $\xi_i^{(\nu)}$).
-To simplify the analysis one wants to avoid having to distinguish between the two cases, whether or not the cross-talk term has the same sign as $\xi_i^{(\nu)}$.
-To this end one defines:
+To determine when this is the case, one defines